humit/kubernetes-the-hard-way/docs/01-prerequisites.md

 ### Set a Default Compute Region and Zone

+> Use the `gcloud compute zones list` command to view additional regions and zones.

 This tutorial assumes a default compute region and zone have been configured.

 If you are using the `gcloud` command-line tool for the first time `init` is the easiest way to do this: